kuzyn/write/0_random_notes.md

+cut your lips on the foil of a blister pack

+···

 i always liked short hair because when the ghost left it had long hair but then the ghost came back it wore them short

 ···